RudranshSolanki/BookReviewAPI/Readme.md

 - Project setup
     - Make sure node is installed
-    - Install dependency using "npm i", this will install all dependency which is used in project
+    - Install dependency using **"npm i"**, this will install all dependency which is used in project
     - Create .env file in root directory with given variables (PORT = 3000 MONGODB_URL = 'mongodb://localhost:27017/BookReviewDB'  JWT_TOKEN = "rudransh")

 - Run Project Locally
-    - open project in vscode and in terminal write "node server", this will start the server
+    - open project in vscode and in terminal write **"node server"**, this will start the server

 - API Requests